 - Back of Grid Penalty for the following round(s)

 - Exclusions from Multiple Events (may be assigned to a team or driver)

-- Any team receiving a drive-through penalty must serve said drive-through penalty within 10 minutes of it being issued.
-Failure to serve a drive-through penalty within the prescribed amount of time will result in the affected team being awarded a 15 second stop & hold penalty.
+- Any team receiving a drive-through or stop & hold penalty must serve said penalty within 3 laps of it being issued.
+Failure to serve a drive-through penalty within the prescribed amount of time will result in the affected team being no longer scored and disqualified from the session.